emi-miyagawa/ops-design-playbook/README.md

 # Operations Design Playbook

+## What I Actually Do

+I design operations that:
+- handle non-standard cases
+- remain stable under constraints
+- reduce cognitive load for users
+- balance control and flexibility

+In short:
+I translate ambiguity into executable systems.

 ## Overview
 I specialize in structuring operations to reduce friction and translate ambiguity into executable processes.